Skip to content

 mxr accounts --format json

 Compose, reply, and forward resolve the sender from the selected/default runtime account.
 That is the same source the TUI Accounts page shows.
+To send from a specific owned address rather than the account primary, use --from <address> or edit the from: frontmatter field — see Sending from an alias.

 • Sync can run per account.